NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 For example, in {{alias-response}}, both a CNAME and a DELEG RRset for the incremental delegation are included in the authority section.
 The longest TTL must be taken for incremental support registration, though because the TTL of both RRsets is 3600, it does not matter in this case.

-With DNSSEC signed zones, support is apparent with all referral responses, with unsigned zones only from referral responses for which a incremental delegation exists.
+With DNSSEC signed zones, support is apparent with all referral responses, with unsigned zones only from referral responses for which an incremental delegation exists.

 If the resolver knows that the authoritative name server supports incremental deleg, *and* a DNSSEC signed zone is being served, then all referrals MUST contain either an incremental delegation, or NSEC(3) records showing that the delegation does not exist.
 If a referral is returned that does not contain an incremental delegation nor an indication that it does not exist, then the resolver MUST send an additional incremental deleg query to find the incremental delegation (or denial of its existence).